aws-samples/amazon-personalize-samples/next_steps/operations/ml_ops/README.md

     - `sam deploy --guided`
 5. Navigate to your email inbox and confirm your subscription to the SNS topic

-The pipeline will query your for an email and a default name for the parameter file.
+The pipeline will query you for an email and a default name for the parameter file.

-Once deployed, the solution will create the **InputBucket** which you can find in the CloudFomation stack output.
+Once deployed, the solution will create the **InputBucket** which you can find in the CloudFormation stack output.
 Use it to upload your datasets using the following structure:

 ```bash